precice/precice.github.io_old/index.md

 + **Pure library approach:** In contrast to a framework approach, the solvers call preCICE instead of being called by the framework.
 This makes coupling minimally-invasive and thus easy to set up and to maintain.
 The preCICE API operates on a generic level, allowing highest flexibility and the implementation of new adapters in as little as approximately 30 lines of code.

 + **Sophisticated and robust quasi-Newton coupling algorithms:** They enable the partitioned realization of strongly-coupled problems, such as those observed in hemodynamic applications.
+In some communities, quasi-Newton coupling is also known as Anderson acceleration.

 + **Multi coupling:** preCICE allows the robust coupling of an arbitrary number of solvers to one overall simulation.